 Have you considered an architectural technologist for your build?
 While ‘architect’ is often used as a catch-all term by self builders, there’s a handful of professionals, including architects, chartered architectural technologists and house designers, that can offer you architectural services for a range of projects, including renovations, extensions and self builds.

 In this quick guide, we delve into the key differences between architectural technologists and architects; however, it’s worth keeping in mind that these are generalities across the industry.

 The skills on offer from individual architects, technologists or practices will differ depending on experience and expertise, so keep an open mind when researching your build team and, when in doubt, look to examples of previous work and reviews before making your decision.

-What is a Chartered Architectural Technologist?
+What is an Architectural Technologist?

 The Chartered Institute of Architectural Technologists (CIAT), the industry body for the profession, describes the discipline as: “focusing on the design of buildings and their production and performance through the process, management and integral use of technology.”